 We already touched base on this a little.
 Inspections are free after you purchase a full roof system from us but maintenance has a cost.
 If you purchased a roof from us and are utilizing our free inspections, then I wouldn’t recommend maintenance until your inspector starts to find areas of concern.
 If you have a lot of roof debris, you might want this service right away.
 If you have a clean, pest-free roof you can hold off on the maintenance for up to 10 years.
 After your 10 years, maintenance is a good idea.
 We will clean off debris, reseal pipes, repair mortar joints, replace broken missing tile and re-secure any slipped tiles this service comes with a leak warranty as well.
 Most roofs need maintenance every 2 years.
 However, some need it every 6 months if they have a lot of dirt and debris.
 Again, it just depends on the environment around your roof.

 There is a big difference in underlayments and I can’t stress this enough: the underlayment is your roofing system and is the most important thing.
 Don’t skimp on the product.
-The Tile Roofing Institute says the minimum underlayment required is one layer of ASTM D226 Type II (No. 30 felt) /ASTM D4869 Type IV or ASTM D 1970 (self adhering), meeting AC 152.
+The Tile Roofing Institute says the minimum underlayment required is one layer of ASTM D226 Type II (No. 30 felt) /ASTM D4869 Type IV or ASTM D 1970 (self-adhering), meeting AC 152.
 Make sense?
 No?
 What that means is the basic system must have a minimum of one layer ASTM grade 30 pound felt.
 We don’t recommend this.
 For a few bucks more you can get a 40 pound felt and for a few more bucks you can get two layers of a 40 pound.

 So, do your research and make the decision that best fits you and your roof.
 Every roof is different and has its own challenges.
 Talk to your contractor and discuss what options might be the best for your situation.
 Money always plays a part in your choice, but I promise you, your money is best spent on upgrading your underlayment.
 It’s like my grandpa always said, “spend more money on good shoes and a good mattress because if you aren’t on your feet, you are on your back.”
-Same concept goes with your roof.
+The same concept goes with your roof.
 If you have to choose between spending money on an upgraded cosmetic look or on an upgraded product that protects your assets, choose the protection.

 Yes, you and your spouse or anyone who is responsible for making choices should be home if possible.
 There are a lot of decisions to be made when choosing to purchase a new roof and if this is your first time, you might be a little overwhelmed with the options.
 Once the contract is signed and products are ordered you don’t want to change your mind on colors or products.
 It can cost you money.
 We dislike change orders just as much as our customers do and try to never go back asking for more money.
 One way that is unavoidable is when we purchase the material and it is delivered and someone doesn’t like it.
 I am sure it has never happened to you but occasionally one spouse picks something out and the other spouse doesn’t like it.
 An argument ensues and now we have a change order because we can’t take the product back.
-It is just easier on everyone if all decision makers are there to talk about roof concerns and options.
+It is just easier for everyone if all decision-makers are there to talk about roof concerns and options.

 Valorie Brown-Miller (aka “The Girl on the Roof”) has been in the roofing industry for over 12 years.
 She was born and raised in Phoenix, Arizona.
 Her first job at JBS Roofing was climbing up roofs, finding leaks, and providing estimates on commercial buildings.
 She then moved to the new construction division, negotiating contracts and building relationships with general contractors.
 In 2010 she was put in charge of restarting the residential division at JBS Roofing and was made Vice President in 2011.
-She is the past President of the BNI chapter Arrowhead Legends, Co-Chair of the Marketing and Membership committee for the Arizona Roofing Contractors Association, sits on the Convention Committee and volunteers on their multiple charity events as well.
+She is the past President of the BNI chapter Arrowhead Legends, Co-Chair of the Marketing and Membership Committee for the Arizona Roofing Contractors Association, sits on the Convention Committee and volunteers on their multiple charity events as well.
 Her father, Ron Brown, owns Jim Brown & Sons Roofing and has been in the roofing industry for over 45 years.
 Her husband Larry Miller has worked in the roof industry for 32 years and they have 5 children.